IBM/netaddr/README.md

 # go netaddr package

-This repo contains a library to complement the [go net library][net] and provide containers and utilities like in python's [netaddr].
+This repo contains a library to complement the [go net library][net] and provides containers and utilities like in python's [netaddr].

 Please see the [api documentation] for details.
 [The authoritative source for this library is found on github][source].
 We encourage importing this code